- Part 1. Quality

 Taxa that must be trialled in Australia

-It is the policy of PBR office to not accept overseas data for the following taxa due to the wide genotype by environment interactions that have been previously experienced.
-Varietal descriptions from overseas trials have consistently been different from those obtained from trials grown under Australian conditions.
-Consequently, for the following taxon a full PBR trial must be conducted in Australia:
+Whilst we accept overseas DUS reports, it is the policy of the PBR office to additionally require an Australian verification trial for the following taxa due to the wide genotype and environment interactions that have been historically reported.
+Varietal descriptions from overseas trials have been different in some cases from those obtained from trials grown under Australian conditions.
+Consequently, for the following taxon a PBR verification trial must be conducted in Australia:

 - Solanum tuberosum (Potato)